UP-RS-ESP/qreg/README.md

 This module can be used to estimate linear regression coefficients for different quantiles for a give data set.

+# Requirements

+1. pyomo module for optimization using linear programming
+2. gplk

 # Installation